mohamedelbeih/Object-Detection-For-Safety-Helmet-PPE-hardhat-/README.md

 # Object-Detection-For-Safety-Helmet-PPE-hardhat-
-using TensorFlow Object Detection API to train a Helmet detection.
-I trained my classifier with SSD-Mobilenet-V2 model. there is a video test in the repo and below are some of the test images
+using TensorFlow Object Detection API to train a Helmet detector classifier. reusing one of the pre-trained models provided by TensorFlow.
+I retrained my classifier with SSD-Mobilenet-V2 model. there is a test video and result (vtest,vtest_output) in the repo and below are some of the test images.

 ![alt text](https://github.com/mohamedelbeih/Object-Detection-For-Safety-Helmet-PPE-hardhat-/blob/main/test_images/image1.png)
 ![alt text](https://github.com/mohamedelbeih/Object-Detection-For-Safety-Helmet-PPE-hardhat-/blob/main/outputs/detection_output0.png)
 ![alt text](https://github.com/mohamedelbeih/Object-Detection-For-Safety-Helmet-PPE-hardhat-/blob/main/test_images/image2.png)